 When you are on a research study, the focus is on diagnosis and treatment of illness.
-In the Spiritual Ministry Department, we see ourselves as guides in the journey to health and wholeness.
+In the Spiritual Care Department, we see ourselves as guides in the journey to health and wholeness.
 Like the other team members who serve pediatric patients, chaplains are equipped to enter the child's world with sensitivity.
 We also recognize the importance of supporting the family of each pediatric patient.

 As men and women who serve as hospital chaplains, we offer ourselves as a bridge for those who want to continue the spiritual or religious practices of their families and communities.
 Your own spiritual leader may carry the title of chaplain, pastor, priest, minister, rabbi, imam, elder, or some other title.
 Here, we are all known as chaplains.
 However, if you need a spiritual or religious leader of your own faith tradition who is not represented on our staff, we will help you to find that resource.

 What We Do

 Chaplains visit patient care units during the week.
 We are available to respond to questions, lead worship services in the Chapel on the 7th floor of the NIH Clinical Center, and provide literature and sacred writings common to your faith community and background.
 Catholic, Jewish, Islamic, and Protestant chaplains hold regular services in the Inter-Faith Chapel.

 We are available through several means.
 Chaplains visit each patient care unit regularly.
 We can receive referrals from physicians, nurses, social workers, recreation therapists, other health care providers, family members, or friends.
 During working hours we may be reached by phone (301-496-3407) or through the page operator (301-496-1211) at any time.

 All of us in the Spiritual Care Department look forward to being here for you.